sqlparser/sqlflow_public/grabit/sql-server/readme.md

 ![Grabit SQL Server data lineage result](grabit-sql-server-6-data-lineage-result.png)

-- You may save the data lineage in JSON/CSV/GRAPHML The file will be saved under `data\datalineage` directory.
+- You may save the data lineage in JSON/CSV/GRAPHML format

+The file will be saved under `data\datalineage` directory.

 ### Further information